-- A. All hours worked in excess of forty (40) hours in one (1) week shall be paid at one and one-half (1-1/2) times the employee's regular straight-time hourly rate. - B. For purposes of this section, "hours worked" is defined as hours actually worked plus paid leave time, except that sick leave shall not be counted as "hours worked." - C. For purposes of computing overtime, the work week shall begin Friday at 12:00 a.m. and end the following Thursday at 11:59 p.m.
-This workweek shall be used for payroll purposes only and shall not be construed as establishing the actual days of work for any employee or group of employees.
-For purpose of this subsection, the 11:00 p.m. shift will be treated the same as if the tour of duty had actually started at 12:00 midnight. - D. Overtime work shall include only that work performed by an employee at the direction of the Police Chief (or designee). - E. If an emergency is declared by someone with authority to do so, and a bargaining unit member is ordered to work before or after his normal hours of work, he shall be paid double-time for all such hours.
-In any other case the employee so ordered to work shall be compensated at the appropriate rate of pay.
-Except in emergencies, bargaining unit members shall not be required to work more than twelve (12) consecutive hours. - F. Overtime shall be based on 1/10 of an hour increments.

-G. Time worked on the first or second consecutive regular days off due to work schedules being changed at the request of the member or trading days off by mutual consent of members, or time worked as a result of changing shifts where there is a continuous twenty-four (24) hours per day operation and/or a continuous seven (7) day per week operation, is not subject to premium rates.
+- A. All hours worked in excess of forty (40) hours in one (1) week shall be paid at one and one-half ( $1\frac{1}{2}$ ) times the employee's regular straight-time hourly rate. - B. For purposes of this section, "hours worked" is defined as hours actually worked plus paid leave time except that sick leave shall not be counted as "hours worked." - C. For purposes of computing overtime, the work week shall begin Friday at 12:00 a.m. and end the following Thursday at 11:59 p.m.
+This workweek shall be used for payroll purposes only and shall not be construed as establishing the actual days of work for any employee or group of employees. - D. Overtime work shall include only that work performed by an employee at the direction of the Police Chief (or designee). - E. If an emergency is declared by someone with authority to do so, and a bargaining unit member is ordered to work before or after his normal hours of work, he shall be paid double-time for all such hours.
+In any other case, the employee so ordered to work shall be compensated at the appropriate rate of pay. - F. Overtime shall be based on 1/10 of an hour increments. - G. Time worked on the first or second consecutive regular days off due to work schedules being changed at the request of the member, trading days off by mutual consent of members, or time worked as a result of changing shifts where there is a continuous twenty-four (24) hours per day operation and/or a continuous seven (7) day per week operation is not subject to premium rates.